toretto460/toretto460.github.io/content/posts/sse.md

 }
 ```

-But in a real world scenario that snippet could be not enough, you may need a more sophisticated solution for a cloud native app that requires:
+But in a real-world scenario that snippet could be not enough, you may need a more sophisticated solution for a cloud-native app that requires:

-- orizontal scaling throught containers
+- horizontal scaling through containers
 - release new versions with a [blue/geen deployment](https://en.wikipedia.org/wiki/Blue-green_deployment)

 ### Notify {#notify}

-Notify is a golang library that condensates all this concepts, it allows to **send server events** to the browser with ease.
+Notify is a golang library that condensates all these concepts, it allows to **send server events** to the browser with ease.
-https://github.com/toretto460/notify is easy to use; it supports Redis as a backend to publish and subscribe on events.
+https://github.com/toretto460/notify is easy to use; it supports Redis as a backend to publish and subscribe to events.

 [https://github.com/toretto460/notify](https://github.com/toretto460/notify/blob/main/example/web/main.go)